CarinaMarieWagner/carinawagner.github.io/README.md

   <h2> About me</h2>
   <p>My name is Carina Wagner, I am from Austria 🇦🇹.
 I am 16 years old and a student of a technical chollege in Vienna.
 I am living together with mother Petra, my father Christian, my sister Lisa and my two dogs Brenda and Terry.
 In my freetime I usually hang out with some friends.
 I am also teamcaptain and player for an esports team.</p>
   <hr>
-  <p>I am trying really hard to learn something new for my software skills nearly daily.
-I started doing some small projects in blender.
+  <p>I am trying really to learn something new for my software skills nearly daily.
+I started doing some projects in blender.
 I made a lot of pictures and a handful small animations in this programm already using some characters from a video game.
-I also started sculpting in blender but there are still some possibilies i haven't found out yet.
-I also did a few little webseites, but there is also still a lot to improve and getting better with.</p>
+I also started sculpting in blender but there are still a lot left in the programm I have not used yet.
+I have also done a few little webseites there is also still a lot to improve and getting better with.</p>
   <hr>
   <h2>My Contact informations</h2>
   <article>Carina Wagner</article>